anamritraj/anandamritraj.in/src/pages/learning-vim-in-quarantine-part-1.md

 ## Problems with IDEs

-Well turns out, if you start spending 10+ hours writing code everyday, you realize that using a mouse is actually slower.
+Well, turns out, if you start spending 10+ hours writing code everyday, you realise that using a mouse is actually slower.
 Like really slow.
 Hear me out.
 If you use VSCode/Any other editor it has some basic issues which become annoying.
 - You constantly have to switch your right hand between the keyboard and mouse.
 That takes around 0.75 seconds for me (This includes the time to position my hand properly on the mouse, move the mouse around and 0.5s more when I switch back my hand to keyboard).
 - You have to point your mouse to tiny icons on the screen, which at 4.30AM in the morning is just too much to ask of me.
 - On a good day, loading up IntelliJ easily takes 10 seconds out of my life.
 And then starts the indexing process which takes forever!